jodh-intel/cc-oci-runtime/tests/functional/README.rst

 Only run functional tests::

-    $ make functional-test
+    $ make functional-tests

-To Run a specific tests is needed to use run-bats.sh script to run with network namespace unshared (done by docker); otherwise cc-oci-runtime will set container network using host interaces::
+To run a specific tests is needed to use run-bats.sh script to run with network namespace unshared (done by docker);
+otherwise cc-oci-runtime will set container network using host interaces::

     $ bash ./data/run-bats.sh tests/functional/test-name.bats